mircealungu/reconstruction/4_Dynamic_Analysis.md

 The benefits of this approach are:

-- allows surgical precision - adding log statements only where relevant (e.g. if I want to investigate the calls between two particular classes)
+- allows surgical precision - adding log statements only where relevant (e.g. if I want to investigate the calls between two particular classes, adding logs only there)

 - technology is straightforward to use: `console.log` vs `print`